rgambord/c99-doc/doc/sections/7/23/3/5/index.rst

 .. _9899_7.23.3.5p2:

+.. container:: snum

+   :ref:`2 <9899_7.23.3.5p2>`

-:ref:`2 <9899_7.23.3.5p2>` The strftime function places characters into the array pointed to by s as controlled by the string pointed to by format.
+The strftime function places characters into the array pointed to by s as controlled by the string pointed to by format.
 The format shall be a multibyte character sequence, beginning and ending in its initial shift state.
 The format string consists of zero or more conversion specifiers and ordinary multibyte characters.
 A conversion specifier consists of a % character, possibly followed by an E or O modifier character (described below), followed by a character that determines the behavior of the conversion specifier.
 All ordinary multibyte characters (including the terminating null character) are copied unchanged into the array.
 If copying takes place between objects that overlap, the behavior is undefined.
 No more than maxsize characters are placed into the array.

 .. _9899_7.23.3.5p3:

+.. container:: snum

+   :ref:`3 <9899_7.23.3.5p3>`

-:ref:`3 <9899_7.23.3.5p3>` Each conversion specifier is replaced by appropriate characters as described in the following list.
+Each conversion specifier is replaced by appropriate characters as described in the following list.
 The appropriate characters are determined using the LC_TIME category of the current locale and by the values of zero or more members of the broken-down time structure pointed to by timeptr, as specified in brackets in the description.
 If any of the specified values is outside the normal range, the characters stored are unspecified.

 %a
    is replaced by the locale's abbreviated weekday name. [tm_wday]